James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 erased), implement the condition-aware normalization; if the oracle gap narrowed with zero-shot (re-estimation artifact), promote the stack to medium-lite as-is.

-### 19.11.2 The fog-regression mechanism — and the fix
+### 19.11.2 The fog-regression mechanism, and the fix

 Per-class structure comparison (inputin / inputin_in vs plain DGLSS++, from the gate JSONs) reveals WHY the stack helps crosstalk but hurts fog: